 Worship with St. John’s

 We are currently worshiping in multiple ways, both online and in person.
 Our hybrid Sunday services allow you to join us in person, join us virtually via a real-time livestream, or view our archived services when you are able to.
-In addition, some pre-recorded services ensure that special days go smoothly!

 - Masks and distancing must still be observed — even by people who have been vaccinated.
 We wear our masks to make the church a safer place for the immunocompromised and those who cannot be vaccinated due to age or health conditions.

 - We will not leave our pews to pass the Peace.

 - Communion will be distributed from the front steps of the chancel, rather than at the altar rail.
 There will be both bread and wine, and we will use intinction cups for the wine.

 - To join online, go to our Facebook or YouTube.
 We start the stream about 10 minutes before the service begins.
 The service bulletins have the readings, hymns, prayers, and announcements.